Kish-Mish122/RealCode/README.md

 ##### Plus, you can also note: For those who may not understand the code, I made the arguments.
 Now, even if you don't understand the code, you can always look at the argument and figure out what kind of function it is.

+*The program is completely in Russian, please keep this in mind when installing, as there is no English translation.*

 ###### RealCode has not been released, so it will not be able to download it yet.